18 Nights cruising from Sydney, Australia to Honolulu, Hawaii on Celebrity Cruises – Solstice.

 The Celebrity Cruises Captain’s Club is a great rewards program for past passengers where you earn points based on the stateroom type booked and the length of your cruises.
 There are six tiers in the program so the more cruises you book the quicker you will climb the ladder.

 I am a proud Elite Plus cruiser with Celebrity which gives you extras like Captains Club high tea, wine tasting, daily elite cocktail hour, free internet hours and many more perks.
-I am hoping to reach the Zenith one day.
+I am hoping to reach Zenith one day.

 For more information on the revolution to modernise the entire fleet check out Celebrity Cruises